Senior Loneliness: 7 Ways to Reduce Social Isolation

 Chronic diseases (such as diabetes, heart disease, etc.) are known as the leading causes of health decline, but did you know that loneliness in seniors has similar, if not worse, effects on one’s health?
 According to the National Institute on Aging, isolation and loneliness can be linked to higher risks for a variety of physical and mental conditions.
 Sometimes, feelings of loneliness are heightened if seniors have had to separate themselves from loved ones.
 However, there are a variety of techniques on how to reduce social isolation.

-In 2010, the U.S. census found that 28% of adults 65+ lived alone.
-(A Place for Mom) While it’s not fair to assume that all older adults who live alone are lonely, it is legitimate to note that living alone can lead to loneliness, which is proven to have negative effects on health, such as:
+In 2020, a Pew Research study found that 27 percent of adults 60 and older live alone.
+While it’s not fair to assume that all seniors who live alone are lonely, sometimes living alone can lead to social isolation and loneliness.
+According to the National Institute on Aging, loneliness is proven to have negative effects on health, such as:

 - High blood pressure

 - Weakened immune system

 You may not be aware of resources or activities designed to combat loneliness.
 Loneliness is something that should be treated as a physical, mental and spiritual concern.
 At Iora, we believe that when you spend the time to form real relationships with patients, you can help them live happier and healthier lives.
 With the importance of relationships in mind, here are some ways to manage loneliness.

 In the age of social media, finding ways to connect is easier than ever before.
 If you’ve found yourself missing loved ones, schedule a video call with them.
 Applications such as Zoom and Facetime are a great resource to start this process.
 Settle down on a couch with your favorite snack and give your loved ones a call.
 Share stories of the past and any of your favorite memories There are many games you can play with your friends and family on Zoom as well.

 Keep a Schedule